SKalt/postgres_sample_dbs/README.md

 ## Licensing

 Each of the sample databases contains its own license file(s).
+Each database dump in the releases include the database's license in a comment at the start of the database dump.

-The code to extract, transform, and load the sample databases is licensed as MIT in ./LICENSE.md
+The code to extract, transform, and load the sample databases is licensed as MIT in [./LICENSE.md](./LICENSE.md)

 ## Directory structure